+Brize Norton is fortunate to have several key views which define local character and establish and root its identity in the surrounding landscape.
 The rural identity of the settlement within its agricultural hinterland is particularly evident when viewed from the higher ground south of the A40 and with extensive views of the settlement from the eastern parts of the parish.
-The areas towards the east of the includes ancient woodlands and biodiversity hotspots.
-In areas towards the northern boundary the character is more one of dry-stone walls and hedgerows.
-A substantial PRoW network is also evident that allows accessibility to a tranquil attractive landscape (appendix 6, document E).
+The areas towards the east of the parish include ancient woodlands and biodiversity hotspots.
+In areas towards the northern boundary the character is more of one of dry-stone walls and hedgerows.
+A substantial public rights of way network is also evident that allows accessibility to a tranquil attractive landscape (Appendix 6, Document E).